StyvenManaja/simple_API-exercise/README.md

 # API-nodejs
-A simple API with node.js
+A simple API exercise with node.js👌